Launching event of the Green City Accord

-In their opening speeches, Juan Espadas, Mayor of Seville and Chair of the Commission for the Environment, Climate change and Energy of the European Committee of the Regions and Joanna Drake, Deputy-Director General, DG Environment, European Commission emphasised the essential role of cities in achieving Europe’s environmental ambitions.
+In their opening speeches, Juan Espadas (Mayor of Seville and Chair of the European Committee of the Regions' Commission for the Environment, Climate Change and Energy) and Joanna Drake (Deputy-Director General, DG Environment, European Commission) emphasised the essential role of cities in achieving Europe's environmental goals.

 Claudia Fusco (DG Environment, European Commission) explained the Accord's vision, the goals to be achieved by 2030, the reporting obligations entailed and the benefits of joining the movement.

 Dario Nardella (Mayor of Florence), Filipe Araujo (Deputy Mayor of Porto), Audrey Linkenheld (Vice-President of Lille Métropole and Deputy Mayor of Lille) and Martin Horn (Mayor of Freiburg) welcomed the Green City Accord, underscored their strong support for the initiative and presented inspiring environmental actions from their cities.